 How can we judge and discern if we have no gauge against which to measure people’s words and actions?
 So you see, we need to keep re-committing to studying scripture, day by day, small chunk (maybe one chapter) by small chunk at a time.
 Theology is based upon scripture, or people’s understanding of what they read in scripture.
 Individuals and denominations vary in this understanding, or theology.
 I have found that when studying or exploring the Bible, it is helpful to read any particular passage of scripture first, before consulting any commentaries, to see what I make of it and asking God to guide me.
 After that, guidance from someone who has studied theology and scripture in depth would be beneficial.
 I find the ESV SB Notes particularly helpful but if something does not quite resonate or I continue to question what a particular passage of the Bible means, I turn to commentators on biblehub.com.
 Sometimes I use the commentaries on biblehub.com first.
 I find the most helpful are from Barnes but other commentators on the biblehub.com site, as well as elsewhere, are also very good.
 Dwell on scripture, pray to God for Him to open your understanding of what is written, not applying it to yourself but just seeing what is there.
 This latter piece of advice also comes from Billy Graham’s daughter, Anne Graham Lotz, via her youtube presentation on Bible study.

 When I was first introduced to Bible study as a child, I was offered Scripture Union (SU) Bible Study Notes for children.
-A return missionary from Papua New Guinea who attended the same church as me had offered me these.
+A return missionary from New Guinea who attended the same church as me had offered me these.
 It was through the SU notes that I was introduced to the idea of praying a particular prayer before every reading of scripture.
 The prayer comes from Psalm 119:18.
-I read it at first in the King James Version and I still pray it in that version to this day.
+I first read it in the King James Version and I still pray it in that version to this day.

 “Open thou mine eyes, that I may behold wondrous things out of thy law.”